-- a) To maintain the urban separator function between the Waterdown urban area of the City of Hamilton and the Urban Area of Burlington, performed by North Aldershot. - b) To confirm the North Service Road as Burlington's northern urban boundary in the west part of the City. - c) To retain North Aldershot as a distinct, identifiable area in the context of the City of Burlington and the surrounding built-up area to the north and south. - d) To ensure that development and re-development in North Aldershot retains and, where possible, enhances the special characteristics of the area and to ensure the preservation and enhancement of existing significant environmental and physical features. - e) To permit development and re-development which is compatible with the predominant characteristics of North Aldershot such that the scale and character of the existing community is respected and regard is had to the rural character of the existing roads. - f) To respect the topographical character of the area so that slopes are protected from major cutting, major filling and erosion. - g) To recognize and reflect the built heritage resources and cultural heritage landscapes of the area. - h) To limit the construction of additional major roads and the upgrading of existing roads. - i) To ensure that development and re-development have regard for wildlife corridors and linkages and minimize forest fragmentation.
+- a) To maintain the urban separator function between the Waterdown Urban Area of the City of Hamilton and the Urban Area of Burlington, performed by North Aldershot. - b) To confirm the North Service Road as Burlington's northern urban boundary in the west part of the city. - c) To retain North Aldershot as a distinct, identifiable area in the context of the City of Burlington and the surrounding built-up area to the north and south. - d) To ensure that development in North Aldershot retains and, where possible, enhances the special characteristics of the area and to ensure the preservation and enhancement of existing significant environmental and physical features.

-- j) To preserve the brow of the Niagara Escarpment as well as its visual and natural open space character. - k) To preserve significant views of the Escarpment brow as well as from the Escarpment. - To ensure that significant views of North Aldershot from outside the area reinforces its context as a distinct, identifiable area different from the surrounding urban area. - m) To require that development pay for growth-related costs.
+- e) To permit development which is compatible with the predominant characteristics of North Aldershot such that the scale and character of the existing community is respected and regard is had to the rural character of the existing roads. - f) To respect the topographical character of the area so that slopes are protected from major cutting, major filling and erosion. - g) To recognize and reflect the cultural heritage resources of the area. - h) To limit the construction of additional major roads and the upgrading of existing roads. - i) To ensure that development has regard for wildlife corridors and linkages and minimizes forest fragmentation. - j) To preserve the brow of the Niagara Escarpment as well as its visual and natural open space character. - k) To preserve significant views of the Escarpment brow as well as from the Escarpment. - To ensure that significant views of North Aldershot from outside the area reinforces its context as a distinct, identifiable area different from the surrounding urban area. - m) To require that development pay for growth-related costs.